pgporada/pats/README.md

 To run a test script, simply issue

-    bash test_whatever.bash
+    $ bash test_whatever.bash

-You will then see output such as

     ok - Whatever is active
     ok - Whatever is running
     not ok - Whatever is accessible on port 9090

+You can also output in a somewhat TAPS style format

+    $ bash test_canned.bash -t
+    ..F..

+Assuming that I could show colors on Github, you can output in colors too!

+    $ bash test_canned -tc
+    ..F..   (but in colors!)

 - - - -
 # Music